blaknite/cpu-emulator/README.md

 * T is the number of clock cycles required to perform the instruction
 ```

-## Memory-mapped I/O
+## Register-mapped Serial I/O

-Memory addresses `0xff0` to `0xff7` are reserved as input registers.
-Memory addresses `0xff8` to `0xfff` are reserved as output registers.
+Registers `0xe` to `0xf` are reserved as Serial I/O registers and are attached to your terminal
-Writing to an input address is ignored.
-Reading from an output address reads the most recent output.
+at run-time.
+Write to `0xf` to display something on the terminal and read from `0xe` to get the
+terminal input.
+I/O operates with a circular buffer of 8 bytes which will write over itself when
+full.

 ## Example